Oil and Gas Terms Beginning with “S” — Page 13

 A measure of the volume of treated oil stored in stock tanks.
 A stock tank barrel is commonly abbreviated as STB.
 Read more →

-The permanent deformation evident in rocks and other solid bodies that have experienced a sufficiently high applied stress.
-A change in shape, such as folding, faulting, fracturing, or change, generally a reduction, in… Read more →
+Strain in rock mechanics and structural geology is the permanent deformation evident in rocks and other solid materials that have experienced sufficiently high applied stress to cause irreversible change in shape or… Read more →

 A device used to catch and hold the debris flowing in pipelines.
 Such foreign materials can cause severe damage to meters or other surface equipment.
 Read more →